madelainedalangin/Munch/README.md

 ## 🤝 Federation

 Munch uses an inbox-based federation model.
 The inbox is not a UI feature or a page that users interact with.
 It is a server-to-server endpoint that nodes use behind the scenes to push entries, likes, comments, and follow requests to one another.
-When an author creates a public entry, their node sends it to the inbox endpoints of all followers' nodes, including remote ones.
+When a user creates a public entry, their node sends it to the inbox endpoints of all followers' nodes, including remote ones.
 Friends only entries are only seen between users who follow each other, regardless of their node origin.

 **Connected Teams:**
 - peachpuff